mertaytuggok/mertaytuggok/README.md

 ### Hi there 👋

+My name is Mert Aytuğ Gök.
+Welcome to my profile.

+🔭 I'm trying to improve myself in JavaScript and React

+💬 You can talk to me about HTML, CSS, JavaScript and React.

+📫 If you want to reach me:
+mertaytuggok@gmail.com
 <!--
 **mertaytuggok/mertaytuggok** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.